markusfalk/git-workflow/README.md

 * branch from master
 * merge to master (creating a release)

+### Story

+If a set of features can be accumulated into something bigger or if you are working on something new with other developers this branch is where it goes.

+* branch from development
+* merge to development

 ### Feature

-Feature branches are used to implement new features, no kidding.
+Feature branches are used to implement new features.
 Create branches for small units of code.
 They live as long as you are working on something new.

-* branch from development
+* branch from development or story branch
-* merge into development
+* merge into development or story branch

 ### Release